Paragraphs

 knee replacement pictures - SensiTiN

-To reduce patients’ exposure to metals, Medacta has designed SensiTiN coating, which is made of a highly biocompatible material characterized by a gold-yellow color.
+To reduce patients’ exposure to metals, Medacta has developed SensiTiN coating, which is made of a highly biocompatible material characterized by a gold-yellow color.

-This property makes SensiTiN-coated implants the preferred choice for treating patients with metal hypersensitivity, and it is also considered a valid means of reducing the likelihood of hypersensitivity after knee replacement 7,8,9.
+This property makes SensiTiN-coated implants the preferred choice for treating patients who may present with the potential of metal hypersensitivity, and it is also considered a valid means of reducing the likelihood of hypersensitivity after knee replacement7,8,9.

 Medical tips